 How to test your fonts in the Designer

 In the Designer, you’ll have full access to your custom fonts and font weights.
-You can browse for the font you need in the Style panel (S) > Typography section.
-The fonts list is separated by font source (e.g., Google fonts, Web fonts, etc.) and ordered alphabetically.
+You can browse for the font you need in Style panel > Typography > Font.
+The Font dropdown separates fonts by source (e.g., Google fonts, Web fonts, Custom fonts, etc.) and orders fonts alphabetically within each source.
 Any fonts you’ve uploaded to your site appear under Custom fonts.

 You can apply your custom font to any text element, any parent element, or any HTML tag to affect all paragraphs or all H1s.